Standards & ATEX certification

 The employer must carry out an assessment of explosion risks:

-- Nature of flammable materials: gas groups, ignition temperature (T index), gas, vapour, mist.
+- Nature of flammable materials: gas groups, ignition temperature (T index), gas, vapour, mist

 Regulatory marking

-1 - Equipment groups & Equipment categories
+1 - Device groups & categories

 ATEX marking